-Initially, the church from the 13th century was a three-nave hall with a narrower, two-span chancel.
-After the reconstruction from the fourteenth and fifteenth centuries, the temple consisted of a three-nave, five-span basilic corpus, which two western spans are somewhat shorter and of a six-span chancel, five-side ended.
+Initially, the church from the 13th century was a three-nave hall with a narrower, two-bay chancel.
+After the reconstruction from the fourteenth and fifteenth centuries, the temple consisted of a three-nave, five-bay basilic corpus, which two western bays are somewhat shorter and of a six-bay chancel, five-side ended.
 Its dimensions after enlargement were 8.5 x 33.2 meters.
 In the southern corner of the chancel and nave rises a square tower, passing in the octagon above the ridge of the roof and topped with a high needle helmet.
 Outside the church is covered with buttresses, which in the closure of the presbytery topped with pinnacles.
 The choir and the central nave are covered with gable roofs and the aisles roofs are sloping.
 The windows in the chancel and in the aisles are large, pointed, three-light with tracery, the windows in the central nave are closed with sectional arch.
 Inside the church is covered with rib vaults supported on octagonal pillars.

 Kozaczewska H., Średniowieczne kościoły halowe na Śląsku, “Kwartalnik Architektury i Urbanistyki”, 1-4, Warszawa 2013.

 Kozaczewska-Golasz H., Halowe kościoły z XIII wieku na Śląsku, Wrocław 2015.